The power of memories in our day-to-day lives is often overlooked. Memories are powerful tools. If used correctly they are tools of positive change.

 Memories can either bind us to the past or link us to the wisdom for living a more enlightened present. ― Guru Tua

-When you deal with memories you are venturing into the inner world.
+When you deal with memories, you are venturing into the inner world.
 We don’t realize how important our memory is.
 Our memories are our identity.
-So, understand that this is serious inner work.
+This is serious inner work.
 It can be stressful.
-Be sure to employ some method of self-care before and after to help normalize.
+It’s important to use some method of self-care before and after to help you normalize.

 Tools for Positive Change

 Several spiritual technologies provide the catalyst for making positive changes.
 Any technology which expands awareness, observational, and analytical skills will help you grow.
 We will show how exploring memories can be a good starting point for your practice of self-discovery.

 It’s important to realize that our memories are affected by several things.
 Memory isn’t static.
 It is a combination of data that is often infused with emotion and shaped by our imagination.